Mineralogy Certification Course

 - Anorthite: An90-An100

-Exsolution, a process through which an initially homogeneous solid solution separates into at least two different crystalline minerals, results in submicroscopic lamellar intergrowth in plagioclases.
-Depending on the thickness of the lamellae, they may give rise to a phenomenal effect between blue (An48-52) and red (An55-59) known as labradorescence.
+Exsolution, a process through which an initially homogeneous solid solution separates into at least two different crystalline minerals, results in submicroscopic lamellar (layer-like) inter-growth in plagioclases.
+Depending on the thickness of the lamellae, they may create a phenomenal effect between blue (An48-52) and red (An55-59) known as labradorescence.

-Feldspathoids are quite extravagant minerals.
-They are poor in SiO2 and, therefore, cannot coexist with quartz, because feldspar would form instead in a SiO2-saturated system.
+Feldspathoids or foids are poor in SiO2 and, therefore, cannot coexist with quartz.
+(In a SiO2-saturated system, feldspar would form instead of feldspathoids).
 Thus, feldspathoids occur only in SiO2-poor rocks, commonly of an alkaline composition.

 Feldspathoids | Mineral name | Formula |